 Do you constantly scour the web looking for the next inspiring article to encourage you to go after your dreams, chase your passions, do what you love – and then promptly flip the kettle on, grab the cookies, and hunt down the next inspirational article?

 Yeah.
 You need to stop that.
 The occasional dose of inspiration is fine, sure.
-If you’ve hit a low point and need a kick up the arse to get moving again, sure, yes – hunt down the inspirational article and buy that book for your Kindle.
+If you’ve hit a low point and need a kick up the arse to get moving again, sure, yes – hunt down the inspirational article and buy that book.
 But you need to make sure you’re not only doing that.

 If you are always searching, searching, searching for that ‘right’ piece of information – that final thing you need before you can settle in and do this – I’m going to stop you right there.
 Because you’re clearly not serious about doing this.